 Include a list of all the abbreviations used in your work.
-This should include the abbreviation itself plus a full definition.
-These should all be defined on first use in the report/assessment as well.
+This should include the abbreviations themselves plus full definitions.
+These should all be defined the first time you use them in the report/assessment as well.

 1.2.10 References